-After the factory-default-reset, the SV2800 will be in the same state as when it was originally received and will enter the bootstrap mode when powered on.
-Full details of the bootstrap process are provided in the Blue Coat Systems SV2800 Administration and Deployment Guide for software version 3.5.
+After the factory-default-reset, the SV3800 will be in the same state as when it was originally received and will enter the bootstrap mode when powered on.
+Full details of the bootstrap process are provided in the Blue Coat Systems SV3800 Administration and Deployment Guide for software version 3.8.2F.

 During bootstrap mode the WebUI needs to be accessed.
-By default, the SV2800 will be using DHCP to acquire an IP address.
-The front panel keypad and LCD can be used to enter IP configuration mode which allows the management network to be configured to use a static IP address.
-The IP address settings will then be used during the bootstrap phase, and then saved.
+By default, the SV3800 will be using DHCP to acquire an IP address.
+The SV3800 can be configured with a static IP address, full details on the network configuration options are provided in the Blue Coat Systems SV3800 Administration and Deployment Guide for software version 3.8.2F.